 So now we get down to the nitty gritty: how to find the perfect handset.
 Here are the key things to look out for when looking at those big lists of specifications:

 - Price: When buying brand new SIM-free prepay mobile phones, you can pay anything from under £20 to well over £1,000.
 From around £150 you'll get a fully featured Android handset (such as the popular Motorola Moto G series); but the more you pay, the faster and flashier your phone will be.

-- Screen size: The average phone screen size (measured diagonally) has risen from below three inches to almost five in about a decade, but you’ll still find everything from three to seven-inch screens on the market.
+- Screen size: The average phone screen size (measured diagonally) has risen from below three inches to more than five in about a decade, but you’ll still find everything from three to seven-inch screens on the market.
 Experiment with what feels comfortable in your hand – and what is comfortable for reading – before you decide.
 Again, use your friends’ phones to get a feel for what’s best for you.

 - Memory – processor: As with any computer, this operating memory will decide how well your phone can deal with using complex, or multiple apps/processes at once.
 Look for an absolute minimum of 2GB of RAM but heavy users – or those wanting to play more complex games – should aim for at least 4GB.